miklevin/MikeLev.in/_posts/2024-10-27-slack-zoom-nixos.md

 isn't enough in the middle.
 I'd rather have an extra one there after business hours than too few there during.

+## The Number 7: A Symbolic Foundation for Our Worldview

+The 8th screen is the 1-exception rule.
+7 is really the number.
+We think in terms of 7.
+Seven days of the week.
+Seven days of creation.
+Seven candles of the ancient menorah.
+But the Hanukkah menorah not merely has 8 for the eight nights of Hanukkah that the oil lasted, but also a 9th, the Shamash or "helper candle".
+So as with any system, once you've established your baseline convention, it's perfectly fine to bend and twist it ever-so-slightly for symbolic and functional reasons.
+The pragmatic benefit remains and just a little "meta" information or process is slipped in.

 I'm sure this makes sense to just about 1 person out there who is unlikely to ever read this.